246overclocked/dodgeball/README.md

 ## Installation
 All FRC projects use **Apache Ant** to build and deploy code for the robot.
 In addition, this project also uses Ant to run unit tests.
 All libraries and dependencies are included in the project, so no external downloads are necessary.
 The only requirement is to have Ant installed on your computer.

-**Determine if you already have Ant installed:** open a terminal and type `ant -version`.
+**Determine if you already have Ant installed:** open Terminal (Mac) or Command Line (Windows) and type `ant -version`.
 If that outputs a version of Ant, then it is already installed and you can skip down to [usage](#usage).
 If you get something else, you need to install Ant.

 ### Installing Ant on Mac